 MORE SERIOUS CONCERNS RELATED TO SINUS INFECTIONS

-In rare cases, sinus infections may spread outside the confines of the sinus cavities.
+In rare cases, sinus infections may spread outside the sinus cavities.
 The orbits (eye sockets) and brain are located close to the sinus cavities and may be involved with sinus infections in very rare cases.
 If you experience any of the symptoms below in association with a sinus infection, you should seek medical attention immediately.

 EVERY PATIENT IS DIFFERENT

 - Stiff neck